mapzen/speakerbox/README.md

 ## Usage

-Speakerbox streamlines and simplifies basic TextToSpeech tasks and adds powerful new functionality.
+Speakerbox streamlines and simplifies basic [TextToSpeech][1] tasks and adds powerful new functionality.

 #### Initializion

-Speakerbox creates and manages a new instance of TextToSpeech for a given activity.
+Speakerbox creates and manages a new instance of [TextToSpeech][1] for a given activity.
 ```java
 Speakerbox speakerbox = new Speakerbox(activity);
 ```

-There is no need to create your own OnInitListener.
-If you pass text to speakerbox before the TextToSpeech engine is initialized it will play the text once initialziation is complete.
+There is no need to create your own [OnInitListener][2].
+If you pass text to speakerbox before the [TextToSpeech][1] engine is initialized it will play the text once initialziation is complete.

 #### Play